arvindram107/Sound-Characterization/README.md

 7c Selecting the fade interval back to 7b or done (save the tanpura and loop).

-13a Selecting a segment
-13b Testing it in step_eleven
+13a Selecting a segment and testing it in step_eleven
-back to 13a or done

 20a Selecting which tracks to play and their gains
 20b Recording the new tracks